Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

   and documentation provided
 * Using docstrings to document a Python program
   * :disappointed: = Does not use docstrings
-  * :confused: = Incorrect use of docstrings which are unidentifiable to the compiler
+  * :confused: = Incorrectly uses docstrings which are unidentifiable to the compiler
   * :neutral_face: = Adds docstrings, but they do not fully describe the functions/methods effect as a command